digdir/designsystemet/CONTRIBUTING.md

 Follow these steps to get up and running with storybook and the storefront.

 Run the commands from the root of your project.
+Make sure you clone the `next` branch, this is where we do development.

 #### 1. Install Node 16+ and Yarn 3